onlurking/awesome-infosec/readme.md

 This class picks up where the Introduction to Reverse Engineering Software course left off, exploring how static reverse engineering techniques can be used to understand what a piece of malware does and how it can be removed.

   * [Rootkits: What they are, and how to find them](http://opensecuritytraining.info/Rootkits.html) <br>
-Rootkits are a class of malware which are dedicated to hiding the attackerâ€™s presence on a compromised system.
+Rootkits are a class of malware which are dedicated to hiding the attacker's presence on a compromised system.
 This class will focus on understanding how rootkits work, and what tools can be used to help find them.
 This will be a very hands-on class where we talk about specific techniques which rootkits use, and then do labs where we show how a proof of concept rootkit is able to hide things from a defender.

   * [The Adventures of a Keystroke: An in-depth look into keylogging on Windows](http://opensecuritytraining.info/Keylogging.html) <br>
 Windows is designed to be compatible with a lot of devices which is why there are a lot of layers in the keystroke handling.
 The more layers a system has, the more probable it could be compromised by bad guys.
 There are more than 30 methods for capturing keystrokes from a Windows PC.
 Methods vary from simple user mode techniques to advanced ones such as IRP hooking.
 Class currently covers most of the user mode and kernel mode techniques including the undocumented ones which are not described anywhere else but there are still techniques which are not covered in the class such as Raw Input Devices.
 As for the hardware, we only cover PS/2 keyboards for the moment but documenting USB keyboards is one of the planned topics for near future.